LoPalma/juno-lang/README.md

 5. **Testing**: Expand test coverage
 6. **Documentation**: Improve language specification and examples

+## Development Credit

+This programming language and compiler infrastructure is designed and architected by the project owner.
+While AI assistance (Claude) was utilized to accelerate implementation of certain components, all design decisions, language specifications, architectural choices, and creative direction originate from the project owner.
+The language concept, syntax design, type system, module system, and overall vision are entirely the work of the human developer.

 ## License

 This project is open source.
 See LICENSE file for details.